What students need to learn:

 Interpret and use other measures of development.
 For example:

-but may have to make comparisons between data provided for various countries.
+Students are not expected to know specific figures for various countries but may have to make comparisons between data provided for various countries.